Rescue, Rehabilitation and Rehoming

 Once Bryn had been fully rehabilitated, he blossomed into a friendly and happy boy but life at our busy centre was not the right fit for him.
 Bryn needed a quiet home, lots of 1:1 attention and a person of his own.

-In 2020, his dreams came true when he went to a wonderful permanent loan home along with his best friend, another pony from our centre.
+In 2020, his dreams came true when he went to a wonderful permanent loan home along with his best friend, Tilly, another pony from our centre.
 He is now living his best life in the Scottish countryside, keeping some bigger horses company and being thoroughly spoiled by his lovely loaners!

 CASE STUDY 2